ff6347/prototyping-machines/video-prototypes/brainlink-daniel-paul/index.md

 ### Look and feel

-To create an authentic look and feel of the video, we found the interface lab in our university the right place for our scenario.
+To create an authentic look and feel of the video, we found the interface lab in our university the right place to film our scenario.
 Furthermore we hang up some prints of scientific visuals.
 We filmed the story as an interview, since this is a common format to present research results.